PeasantSean/tech-journey/README.md

 # tech-journey
-This documents my journey from working a dead-end job to becoming a cybersecurity expert and AI enthusiast.
+This repository documents my journey from working a dead-end job to becoming a cybersecurity expert and AI enthusiast.